dombarnes/ChromiumUpdater/README.md

 ChromiumUpdater is a free tool to automatically update your current version of Chromium, by downloading the current nightly build, if different to your own, and installing it for you.

 ## System Requirement ##
-Mac OS X 10.5 or higher, 10.6 is recommended
+Mac OS X 10.7 or higher.

 ## Build Application ##
 Open project in Xcode and select Build from the Build menu.
 You should find the app in build/Release within the project directory.

 ## Install ##
-No install required.
+No installation required.
 Just run the app

 ## Uninstall ##
 Just delete the application to remove.
 Be aware this will not remove your current installation of Chromium.
 To do this, delete the Chromium application from your /Applications folder, and remove any preferences in your Library.